 135. Dealing with offences

-(1) The FES Commissioner may, if he has reason to believe that an employee has committed an offence, make a charge against the employee, and if he considers that the offence is of such a nature that the employee should not continue in the performance of his duty, suspend the employee without pay.
+(1) The FES Commissioner may, if he has reason to believe that an employee has committed an offence, make a charge against the employee, and if he considers that the offence is of such a nature that the employee should not continue in the performance of his duty, suspend the employee on full pay, partial pay or without pay.
 Suspension may be effected prior to or at any time of or subsequently to the making of the charge and may be removed at any time by the FES Commissioner pending determination of the charge, or, in any case when the charge is not sustained, immediately upon the promulgation of the finding to that effect.

 [(2) deleted]